bigredhdl/bbblack-meteor-blinky/readme.md

 cd bbblack-meteor-blinky
 meteor deploy --debug bbblack-meteor-blinky.meteor.com
 ```
-The --debug is not necessary, but it easier to play with the client side code using the browser's development tools.
+The --debug is not necessary, but it makes it easier to play with the client side code using the browser's development tools.

 ###BeagleBone Black
 Now we get to hook the beaglebone black into the Meteor server.
 I should note that I used a rev C BeagleBone Black with Debian pre-loaded and BoneScript 0.2.4.
 If you still have Angstrom on your BBB you may want to load the latest Debian image.